alhussamAlwani/CS402-SeniorProject/README.md

 is an application that allows users to be able to see what other tweet about a specific news headline.

 Prequisites:

-Twitter Dev Account
+Twitter Dev Account,

-Fabric.io Dev Account
+Fabric.io Dev Account,

-İTÜ NLP Account
+İTÜ NLP Account,

-Python 2.7
+Python 2.7,

-Android Studio, Gradle: 2.3.2
+Android Studio, Gradle: 2.3.2,

-Android Simulator (preferably GenyMotion)
+Android Simulator (preferably GenyMotion),

-WAMPSERVER (for DB and tables)
+WAMPSERVER (for DB and tables),

-PageKite Account
+PageKite Account.

 This is a Graduation Project done by: ALHUSSAM ALWANI, Supervised by: Prof.Reyyan Yeniterzi.